<!--

 Here are the most common real-world integration setups athletes use with Saturday:

-**The coached cyclist/triathlete:** Coach builds weekly plan in TrainingPeaks → workouts auto-sync to Saturday with fuel prescriptions → athlete reviews the fuel plan the morning of → after the session, the prescription is visible to the coach in TrainingPeaks.
+**The coached cyclist/triathlete:** Coach builds weekly plan in TrainingPeaks → workouts auto-sync to Saturday with fuel prescriptions → athlete reviews the fuel plan the morning of → if the athlete has turned on write-back (rolling out), the prescription is posted back as a comment on the workout so the coach sees it in TrainingPeaks.

-**The self-coached data nerd:** Athlete plans workouts in Intervals.icu → Saturday syncs and generates prescriptions → after the ride, nutrition data auto-posts to the activity in Intervals.icu alongside power, HR, and other metrics.
+**The self-coached data nerd:** Athlete plans workouts in Intervals.icu → Saturday syncs and generates prescriptions → after the ride, if write-back is on (rolling out), a single nutrition summary comment is posted to the activity in Intervals.icu alongside power, HR, and other metrics.

 **The Garmin-only athlete:** Garmin records the workout → syncs to Intervals.icu (free account) → Saturday picks it up.
 Or: athlete just opens Saturday and enters the activity manually in 30 seconds.
 Both work.